MicrosoftDocs/learn-scaffolding/content-templates/guided-project/exercise.md

     Goal: State concisely what they'll implement here; that is, describe the end-state after completion

-    Heading: a separate heading is optional; you can combine this with the sub-task into a single paragraph
+    Heading: a separate heading is optional; you can combine this with the scenario sub-task into a single paragraph

     Example: "Here, you will create a storage account with settings appropriate to hold this mission-critical business data."